Questions? Contact Customer Service at (855) 645-8448

 Once you have reached your maximum out-of-pocket costs, you stop paying out of pocket for all covered services except the services with benefit maximums (i.e. hearing aids, eyewear, SNF, and outpatient rehab services).

 No, in that circumstance the ER copay is waived when you are admitted to the hospital within 48 hours of the ER visit and you would only be responsible for the inpatient hospital copay amount.

-The Coverage Gap, also known as the “Donut Hole”, is reached after meeting your initial coverage limit of $4,130 for 2021 plan year.
-While in the coverage gap, you pay discounted prices for Memorial Hermann Advantage/Advantage Plus HMO Formulary drug coverage – 25% of the cost of brand name drugs and 25% for generic drugs – until you meet your yearly out-of-pocket maximum drug cost of $6,550 in 2021.
+The Coverage Gap, also known as the “Donut Hole”, is reached after meeting your initial coverage limit of $4,430 for 2022 plan year.
+While in the coverage gap, you pay discounted prices for Memorial Hermann Advantage HMO Formulary drug coverage – 25% of the cost of brand name drugs and 25% for generic drugs – until you meet your yearly out-of-pocket maximum drug cost of $7,050 in 2022.
+Tier 6 Select Care drugs are fully covered during the Coverage Gap and you may pay as low as $0.00 copay when you fill at a preferred pharmacy.
 Please see below for additional resources: